king-koda/OutgoingProfanityFilter/README.md

 # Outgoing Profanity Filter

-A world of warcraft addon that can be used to filter out/ replace words in the users outgoing messages, to: bypass automated abuse bans, pretend to be friendly when insulting (word replacement), prevent manual abuse report scenarios, or to self mute entirely.
+A world of warcraft addon that can be used to filter out/ replace words in the users outgoing messages, to: bypass automated abuse bans, swap words with other words, roleplay, prevent manual abuse report scenarios, or to self mute entirely.

 Instructions:
 1. Install via Curseforge or pasting the source code to Addons folder.